Reporting process and resources

-- Refer students to the appropriate resources.
+- Refer students or employees to the appropriate resources.

 - Explain that retaliation or retribution of ANY kind taken against an individual as a result of that person filing a complaint, requesting information, cooperating in an investigation, or otherwise participating in these reporting procedures is strictly prohibited.

-- Explain that the student can:
+- Explain that the impacted party may:

-- Contact Northern Arizona Center Against Sexual Assault (NACASA) at 928-213-6112 to schedule a forensic exam (rape kit) or Victim Witness Services at 928-856-7676 to better understand both criminal and university administrative options.
+- Contact Northern Arizona Center Against Sexual Assault (NACASA) at 928-213-6112 to schedule a forensic exam (rape kit) or Victim Witness Services at 928-856-7676 to better understand criminal and university administrative options.

 - File a formal complaint under the Sexual Misconduct Policy.
 Impacted parties may pursue administrative complaints alone or in conjunction with a criminal complaint through the Sexual Misconduct Policy by submitting it to TitleIX@nau.edu.

 - As part of the Title IX Coordinator’s responsibility for NAU’s overall compliance program, the Title IX Coordinator’s Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM) partners with various offices to offer supportive measures and collaborates campus-wide to implement these services, such as removing affected students from a shared class, providing mutual no-contact orders, or assistance in relocation within the residence halls, as appropriate.

 - Follow reporting requirements outlined in the Sexual Misconduct Policy.